HacKanCuBa/keymanager/README.md

 Feel free to use, fork, share, etc. Create pull requests or issues if needed :)

+## PHP version
+This works for **PHP v5.6+**.
+If you are on an older version, replace the constant-defined array in keymanager.class.php:15 for a variable, then call it in keymanager.class.php:readConfig:64-65.

 ## Configuration
 Edit config/config.json (it's on a separated dir for security).